prabeshAryal/gravitational-lensing-problem/Task1/readme.md

 ## Performance Results

 The model's performance in Task 1 was **poor**, indicating the difficulty of this multi-class classification task with the current approach.
+The models **weights** are saved in [models](models) folder.

 | Metric               | Value    |
 |-----------------------|----------|